TaraBryck/3D-Tara-Model/Known Issues.md

   - No mouth movement when singing
   - Eyelids don't move on cue when dancing

-Misc
+Unable to shape heart with hands when dancing in VRChat MMD

-  - Unable to shape heart with hands when dancing in VRChat MMD
+Upper fangs only seem to appear in the model thumnail